steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 *Important*: reviewing the output may seem needless work but it has been where problems logged by the SDK have been found.
-If these are only found later, even though they were in the logs, it will be a sign that you didn't do enough due diligence.
+If these are only found later, even though they were in the logs, it will be a sign that you didn't do enough due diligence -your credibility will decrease.
-Given that finding the problems now is faster than finding them later, it is not a waste of time at all.

 ### Testing all the buckets.